adesai28/knowledgebank/README.md

 # knowledgebank
+a. self scripts to generalize
-learnings on git hub garnered from online trainings and platforms
+b. learnings on git hub garnered from online trainings and platforms